Fora00/TournamentsBG/README.md

 ## things to do

-rework with Vuex, better the styling, deploying
+rework with Vuex, better the styling, refactoring, deploying

 ## Project setup
 ```